Pregnancy loss: How to help your daughter/sister/BFF cope

 5- Listen

 Listening seems so obvious, but I can't stress how important it is to truly truly hear her out.
-It's normal to think about your own losses when you hear her pain, but avoid sharing the details of your own experience during this sensitive time.
+It's normal to think about your own losses when you sense her pain, but avoid sharing the details of your own experience during this sensitive time.
 Let her know you're there for her.
 Listen to her and nod your head, acknowledge her pain.
-If you're not sure what to say, take a look at the guide below.

 6- Remember: tone trumps content